Casey Gwinn, Esq.

 Sarah Sherman Julien

-Sarah Sherman Julien is the Executive Assistant for the Alliance.
-She provides direct support for Gael Strack and Casey Gwinn, and supports all Alliance programs.
-Sarah also manages grant applications, website updates, and conference planning for the Alliance.
+Sarah Sherman Julien is the Program Manager for the Training Institute on Strangulation Prevention.
+Sarah provides direct support for Gael Strack and Casey Gwinn, and the Training Institute.
 She has more than six years in managing corporate and nonprofit operations and has a background and Master’s Degree in teaching.
 Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before pursuing her passion to work in the field full-time.

 Maddie Orcutt is a graduate of Middlebury College where she organized an online storytelling platform for survivors of relationship violence and sexual abuse.
 Additionally, she has conducted research around the United Nations Women, Peace, and Security Agenda.
 Maddie was selected as the 2015 Truman Scholar from Wyoming.
 She now serves as a Program Assistant for Alliance for HOPE International and supports Camp HOPE America and the Pathways to HOPE Project.